Ashdod: Train

 The passenger railway connection to Ashdod opened in 1992 after the renovation of the historical railway to Egypt.
 Ashdod railway station is on Israel Railways' Binyamina/Netanya – Tel Aviv – Ashkelon line and it is located near Ad Halom Junction.
 The station was upgraded in 2003 when a new terminal building was built.
 The station building is modern, and proper road access to it was organized on September 23, 2008, when a new road to the station was opened.

 There is also heavy freight traffic in the area.
 Port of Ashdod has its own railway spur line as well as a special terminal for potash brought from the Sodom area and exported abroad.

-Buses

-A new central bus station opened in 1996.
-It serves as the terminus both for inter- and intracity lines.
-The central bus station is attached to the City Mall.
+Under the Ashkelon Mass Transit System plan, two light rail lines will pass through Ashdod, linking it with other cities in the Ashkelon Subdistrict.